 People told us that they felt the service met their needs and were satisfied with the care and support they received.
-People and their relatives had been given the appropriate information and opportunity to see if the home was right for them prior to moving in and could respond and meet their needs appropriately.
-They had also had the opportunity to be involved in their relative's care planning.
+People had been given the appropriate information and opportunity to see if the home was right for them prior to moving in and could respond and meet their needs appropriately.
+They had also had the opportunity to be involved in their care planning.

 People's care plans showed that they received personalised care that was responsive to their needs.
 Care plans included information about the care and support provided to people.
 This included support with their personal care needs and mobility.
 The care plans demonstrated the service had conducted a full assessment of people's individual needs prior to them moving into the service, to determine whether or not they could provide them with the support that they required.
 Plans of care were in place, and kept regularly reviewed to give staff guidance on how to support people with their identified needs such as personal care, activities, communication and with their daily and night time routine.
 Care plans covered all aspects of the individual's life and the support they required to enjoy their chosen lifestyle, this included offering a wide range of opportunities to participate in recreational and social activities both in house and within the local community.
 The service enabled people to strive to reach their maximum potential whilst enjoying meaningful and fulfilled lifestyles.
+Whilst we acknowledge that the care plans covered all areas of care, we spoke with the manager regarding how staff wrote care plans.
+This was because a few were quite repetitive and could have been more specific in places.
+They told us they would audit the plans and address this.

 Staff told us that they were confident and knew how to support people who could become anxious in a safe and dignified manner.
 Staff had sufficient guidance in the health and behavioural action plans, so they could provide support to people, when they needed it and reduce the risk of harm to others.
 For example one staff member described an event whereby one person had become anxious with another person and the steps taken.
 These included calming the person and engaging them in some direct one-to-one time.
-We also saw staff were receptive to people's non-verbal communication and understood when they did not seem happy.
-One staff member told us, "We know when there is something wrong with [person] as they [described mannerism].
-They sometimes just need that direct communication and will go and spend some time alone.
+We also saw staff were receptive to people's non-verbal communication such as facial expression and body language, and understood when they did not seem happy.

 Staff also told us they were aware of people's life histories and were knowledgeable about their likes and dislikes and the type of activities they enjoyed.
 We saw that people accessed the community and there was good staff availability to enable the outings and any service events to take place.
 People could choose to participate in a range of individualised social events and follow their own individual interests.
-For example one person had attended a recent college course, a course with the local fire brigade, and enjoyed taking responsibility for looking after the resident cat in the service.
-Achievement files had recently been redeveloped to enable people to record milestones they had made.
+For example people had attended college courses in computing, drama, music, art and crafts, sensory sports, jewellery making, coking, creative writing and English.
+They had also taken trips to London, participated in karaoke at the local pub and some had recently been on a trip to Disneyworld in Paris.

 The service had a robust complaints process in place and people were able to express their views.
 The service was responsive to people's comments and concerns.
 People told us the manager always listened to their views and addressed any concerns immediately.
-One staff member said, "We encourage everyone to express themselves openly, it works well here."
+One staff member said, "We would always want to help put things right if someone had concerns.
+I think we are quite an open team here"